datagistips/validator-cli/README.md

 ![](https://github.com/datagistips/validator/raw/main/images/demo.gif)

 The mapping file, named in the above animation `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.

 It has the following structure :

 ![](https://github.com/datagistips/validator/raw/main/images/mapping.png)

 ### :two: Transform your data with `transform`

 ### One file
-For instance, this line will transform `my_data.csv` into `my_data-mapped.csv`, using source-target fields specifications contained in `mapping.csv` file :
+This line will transform `my_data.csv` into `my_data-mapped.csv`, using source-target fields specifications contained in `mapping.csv` file :

 	python validator-cli.py transform data.csv -m mapping.csv

 ### One directory
-You can also transform a directory of data with `-d`.
-All the data files inside the directory, which respect the structure, will be transformed :
+You can also transform files contained in a directory with `-d`

 	python validator-cli.py transform -d my_dir -m mapping.csv

-> Notice only data with the right structure will be transformed
+> Only data with the right structure will be transformed

 ## Log outputs